 Voice Overs│Sound Design│ Final Mix.

-As a final mix engineer utilizing the latest Pro Tools and Plugins, I can provide you with the following audio post production services:
+As a final mix engineer utilizing the latest Pro Tools, Plugins & R128 compliance specs, I can provide you with the following audio post production services:

 Voice Recording / ADR

 Whether you need a voice captured for a series or corporate video, or an ADR session to replace inadequate on set recordings, my studio can accommodate your needs.

 Want to bring your visuals to life?
 Then schedule in a sound design session with me to add some magic to your edit.